Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Prerequisites/CompositeStructures.md

 * iteration: `iterate`, `keys`, `values`, `pairs`
 * construction of new objects: `reverse`

-Composite ntuples are suited for the situations where other attributes are not affected by the modification of the elements.
-Note that arithmatic operations and logical operations excluding `==` and `isequal` are not supported.
-Besides, a composite ntuple is **not** a tuple since Julia has no abstract tuples.
+Composite tuples are suited for the situations where other attributes are not affected by the modification of the elements.
+Note that arithmetic operations and logical operations excluding `==` and `isequal` are not supported.
+Besides, a composite tuple is **not** a tuple since Julia has no abstract tuples.

 ## CompositeVector